felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 road that stands in the way of fulfilling our potential and our true desires.
 It is what it is.
 If only we can learn to trust the process, we will notice that we can attain everything we hope for and more.
 All it requires is the willingness to fail, to learn, to succeed.
+We can learn to love learning.

-The information is out there.
+Now more than ever, the information is out there.
 It has been available for generations and generations.
 Some of the most valuable lessons humanity has learned was written over 2,000 years ago by Greek philosophers.
 However, if we don't feel confident in our ability to navigate it all, it is as if that information didn't exist.
 All that wisdom stays imprisoned in its ink.
+The gift of humanity is wasted on us.

-If there's only one thing I'd want you to remember from this text, it's that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.
+If there's only one thing I'd want you to remember from all of this, it's that **anyone can experience learning anxiety and solving it requires a system of your own creation that will make learning a joyful experience to you**.